joelchan/notes/content/Waldo.md

 Waldo also offers on-demand research as a service, an interesting add-on to consider regarding [[Q- What community roles are necessary in a decentralized knowledge graph|roles needed in a decentralized discourse graph]].

-This informs [[I- Search as a part of the primitive design]], and may speak to the development of a new feature.
+This informs [[I- Search as a primitive design]], and may speak to the development of a new feature.

 https://chrome.google.com/webstore/detail/waldo-%E2%80%93-search-less-see-m/codlehhdmfjjenohbcibmhhedmfmefib